-A shitty map is a quick, imperfect visual expression of an idea that invites discussion, play, and improvement.
+A Shitty Map is a quick, imperfect visual expression of an idea that invites discussion, play, and improvement.

 It sheds the pretense of polish because there’s nothing to hide; it’s an honest, earnest communication, created to build alignment and move ideas forward.

-Make Your Maps SHITTY
+Make Your Maps Shitty

 S – Starts